SundarakrishnanN/Phase1-BMC/README.md

 <br/>
 https://www.linkedin.com/posts/centre-of-data-for-public-good-cdpg_the-bengaluru-traffic-police-ieee-foundation-activity-7242915165258584064-vBOg/?utm_source=share&utm_medium=member_android
-Members: Sundarakrishnan N, Sohan Varier, Tarun Bhupathi, Manaswini SK of RV College of Engineering The following work has been published in IEEE Access: [Link](https://ieeexplore.ieee.org/document/10830516).
+Members: Sundarakrishnan N, Sohan Varier, Tarun Bhupathi, Manaswini SK of RV College of Engineering
+<br/>The following work has been published in IEEE Access: [Link](https://ieeexplore.ieee.org/document/10830516).
 Please make sure to cite the same if used. <br/>
 <!-- More detailed explainations can be found in the report: [Link](https://drive.google.com/file/d/1YZztqHRN1J5TLh3QNKnYMgrsRQ3Dhf7d/view?usp=drive_link)-->
 <br/> More details about the event can be found here: [Link](https://dataforpublicgood.org.in/bengaluru-mobility-challenge-2024/)